cs4241-20a/a1-gettingstarted/README.md

 ## Design Achievements
 - **Used color palette** displayed in "ColorPalette.png".
 - **Using Google Font's "Bebas Neue"** for "Information about Garrett Smith" header.

+## Accreditation
+- Used https://www.w3schools.com/js/js_htmldom_animate.asp for the basic animation code.
+I modified this by making the html object both ascend and descend, as well as set the color of list elements it passed to be its current color which is changed with Math.random() every interval.